-(1) the establishment of equity goals, including but not limited to goals to reducing and eliminating disparities across race, geography, and socioeconomic status in access to opportunity and the distribution of resources and development, increasing access to affordable housing, promoting social, economic, and racial integration, and advancing environmental justice and access to healthy environments, with such goals incorporating those goals developed by existing plans including but not limited to the fair housing plan pursuant to section sixteen-a, and the long-term sustainability plan pursuant to subdivision e of section 20.
+(1) the establishment of equity goals, including but not limited to goals to reducing and eliminating disparities across race. geography, and socioeconomic status in access to opportunity and the distribution of resources and development, increasing access to affordable housing, promoting social, economic, and racial integration, and advancing environmental justice and access to healthy environments, with such goals incorporating those goals developed by existing plans including but not limited to the fair housing plan pursuant to subdivision e of section 20.